Peter Khalil: Professional life

-Outside of the government service, Khalil has worked as a political risk and strategy consultant to government agencies and the corporate sector.
-Khalil worked as a policy analyst in the Strategic Policy and Intelligence Group of the Department of Defence, the Director of National Security Policy of the Coalition Provisional Authority in Iraq, and an Assistant Director of the Iraq Task Force of the Department of Foreign Affairs and Trade.
-He then worked as National Security Adviser to Kevin Rudd as both Leader of the Opposition and Prime Minister in 2007 and as Senior Adviser to Minister for Defence Joel Fitzgibbon in 2008.
-On the issue of asylum seekers coming to Australia, reports from the US Embassy in 2009 show that Khalil actively advised Rudd to "calmly and rationally put the issue in perspective", specifically "that there were about 60,000 cases of visa over-stayers per year, while only 1000 asylum seekers entered Australian waters by boat by that stage in 2009."
+In February 2007, Khalil was appointed as principal national security adviser to opposition leader Kevin Rudd.
+He continued to work for Rudd after he became prime minister following the 2007 federal election, later moving to the office of defence minister Joel Fitzgibbon in 2008 as a senior adviser.
+On the issue of asylum seekers coming to Australia, reports from the US Embassy in 2009 show that Khalil actively advised Rudd to "calmly and rationally put the issue in perspective", specifically "that there were about 60,000 cases of visa over-stayers per year, while only 1000 asylum seekers entered Australian waters by boat by that stage in 2009".

-Khalil was a visiting fellow at the Centrist think tank, the Brookings Institution and an Adjunct Associate Professor at the University of Sydney Centre for International Security.
 While working at the Brookings Institution, Khalil was an informant for the Embassy of the United States about internal Labor Party disputes surrounding refugee policy.